openfort-xyz/ugs-unity-game-services-sample/README.md

 ![Alt text](https://strapi-oube.onrender.com/uploads/playfab_opensea_img_4_97e49a99aa.png?updated_at=2023-11-19T11:06:47.187Z)

-Have in mind that the sample is designed so a player can mint only once.
-By default UGS Authentication will use the same player per device.
+Keep in mind that the sample is designed so a player can mint only once.
+By default, UGS Authentication will use the same player per device.
 If you want to sign in with a new player check the ***Clear Session Token*** in ***AuthController***:

 ![](https://strapi-oube.onrender.com/uploads/ugs_integration_2_b0fae3ec75.png?updated_at=2023-12-14T09:56:42.591Z)